claroline/Claroline/UPGRADE.md

 Additionally, some new features have been introduced :

-- In full mode, the content of the initial directory can be loaded on server side using the "preFetchedDirectory" parameter.
+- The content of the initial directory can now be loaded on server side using the "preFetchedDirectory" parameter.

 - In picker mode, most of the parameters can be omitted.
 If some important parameter is missing,